danvega/danvega-dev-nuxt/content/blog/2017/06/30/9-presentations-can-watch-right-now-learn-java-9.md

 published: true
 date: 2017-06-30T08:00:48-04:00
 tags: ['java']
-excerpt: "9 Presentations you can watch right now to learn about Java 9"
+description: "9 Presentations you can watch right now to learn about Java 9"
 cover: './coding.jpg'
 ---